iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> It's an absolute battery drainer!
+The intentions are good and the existence of it is important but it's just killing my battery and my phone is brand new.<br> :date: __2020-08-25 04:21:04__

 > The idea behind this is great.
 But the implementation eats battery like candy.
 And there's no way to temporarily turn it off.
 I'd love to be able to turn it off while I'm driving or when I'm backpacking in PLUZ areas no where near another human.
 So because my phone having battery is more important when I'm in the middle of no where I'm uninstalling.<br> :date: __2020-08-19 17:33:47__